wp-plugins/cm-email-blacklist/readme.txt

 3. Manage your CM Email Blacklist from Left Side Admin Menu

 Note: You must have a call to wp_head() in your template in order for the JS plugin files to work properly.
 If your theme does not support this you will need to link to these files manually in your theme (not recommended).
+PHP Version:  Plugin uses a structure which was introduced only with PHP 5.3.0.
+So if the version of PHP is lower Plugin does not work

 == Frequently Asked Questions ==